 There are several campgrounds in Glen Canyon National Recreation Area operated by the park service.
 Lees Ferry Campground has 54 designated sites, an RV dump station but no hookups, modern bathrooms, drinking water, grills but no open fires allowed, no reservations, $12 per site per night.
 The nearest launch ramp is 2 miles away.
 Lone Rock Beach primitive camping area offers campers places to set up camp on a sandy beach or in dunes.
 The campground has flush toilets, an RV dump station, drinking water (seasonal), and a day use area, but no launch ramp.
 The cost is $10 per vehicle/per night, and reservations are not accepted.
 The Park Service also operates primitive camping areas at Stanton Creek, Hite, Dirty Devil (on the sandstone shores of the Dirty Devil River) and Farley (awesome views).
 There are no designated sites and the cost is $6 per person per night (or $12 per vehicle).
 No reservations.

-There are also a number of campgrounds operated by the park concessionaire.
+There are also a number of campgrounds operated by the park concessionaire just a short drive from the lake.
 Wahweap Campground (112 sites with no hookups, 90 sites with full hookups, 6 group sites, restrooms, laundry, showers, store, dump station and drinking water available) has a nice ampitheater, picnic area and swimming beach nearby.
 Fees vary by season.
 Reservations can be made online or by calling 800-528-6154.
 Bullfrog Campground (78 sites, restrooms, dump station, drinking water, nearby laundry, store, post office, and launch ramp) has a few shade trees and some sites have views of Lake Powell.
 No reservations.
 Fees vary.
 The concessionaire also operates a separate RV park with 24 sites, full hook-ups, restrooms, showers, and nearby laundry, store, post office, and launch ramp.
 Reservations can be made online or by calling 800-528-6154.
 Halls Crossing Campground (43 sites, 2 group sites, dump station, drinking water, showers, nearby laundry, store, gas, phones, launch ramp) overlooks Lake Powell and has some shade trees.
 The concessioner also operates a separate RV park with 32 full hook-up sites, store, laundry, showers, and launch ramp 1/2 mile.
 Fees vary.
 Reservations can be made online or by calling 800-528-6154.

 Fishing in Lake Powell is superb and varied.
 Numerous species of fish can be pursued (and hopefully caught!), including smallmouth bass, striped bass, largemouth bass, bluegill, green sunfish, black crappie, walleye, channel catfish, bullhead catfish, and northern pike.
 Fishing supplies can be purchased at local marinas.
 For a complete description of the fishing opportunities on Lake Powell, including how-to-fish and where-to-fish information for each species, as well as marina locations and regulations, check out our Fishing Guide page.